xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 ## Absence Policy
 Regular class attendance is expected of all students.
 However, attendance will not be taken and will not be used in determining your final course grade in this class.
-There is no need to inform the instructors if you will be absent from any of the classes.

 ## [VT Principles of Community Statement](https://www.inclusive.vt.edu/Programs/vtpoc0.html)